hashicorp/consul/website/source/docs/agent/dns.html.md

 as the foundation for an auto-healing service oriented architecture.

 For standard services queries, both A, TXT, and SRV records are supported.
-TXT records values will match the service's metadata key-value paris according to [RFC1464](https://www.ietf.org/rfc/rfc1464.txt).
+TXT records values will match the service's metadata key-value pairs according to [RFC1464](https://www.ietf.org/rfc/rfc1464.txt).
 Alternatively, the TXT record will only include the node's metadata value when the services's metadata key starts with `rfc1035-`.